Patrick O'Brian: As Patrick O'Brian

 Over four decades he worked on his own writings, his British literary reputation growing slowly.
 He became an established translator of French works into English.
 His early novels and several of the translations were published by Rupert Hart-Davis from 1953 to 1974.
-O'Brian wrote the first of the Aubrey–Maturin series in 1969 at the suggestion of American publisher J B Lippincott, following the death of C. S. Forester in 1966, a writer of popular nautical novels.
+O'Brian wrote the first of the Aubrey–Maturin series in 1969 at the suggestion of American publisher J B Lippincott, following the 1966 death of C. S. Forester, a writer of popular nautical novels.
 The Aubrey–Maturin books were quietly popular in Britain; after the first four volumes, they were not published in the United States.

-In the early 1990s, the series was successfully relaunched into the American market by the interest of Starling Lawrence of W. W. Norton publishers, attracting critical acclaim and dramatically increasing O'Brian's sales and public profile in the UK and America.
+In the early 1990s, the series was successfully relaunched into the American market by the interest of Starling Lawrence of W. W. Norton & Company, attracting critical acclaim and dramatically increasing O'Brian's sales and public profile in the UK and America.
 Paul D. Colford notes that when O'Brian "visited the United States a few weeks ago [in December 1993], fans waiting to meet, lunch and have tea with him included Walter Cronkite, Sen. Dirk Kempthorne (R-Idaho) and Supreme Court Justice Anthony Kennedy, who invited O'Brian to attend a session of the high court.
 Hollywood also wants a piece of the press-shy storyteller."

 The novels sold over three million copies in 20 languages.
 In its review of 21: The Final Unfinished Voyage of Jack Aubrey (published in 2004), Publishers Weekly said that over six million copies had been sold.
 Thus O'Brian's greatest success in writing, gaining him fame, a following, and invitations to events and interviews came late in his life, when he was well into his seventies and accustomed to his privacy.